moonlitgarage/newton/README.md

 # Newton
-Voice based interactions with drones.
+Proof of Concept for Voice Based Natural Interaction with Drones.

 ###### &copy; 2024-2025 Moonlit Garage Incorporated.
 All rights reserved.